 We grew older.
 We grew beards.
 We grew tired.

-Some years after the band had drifted apart, the teenagers of the time somehow started hearing our music.
+Many years after the band had eventually drifted apart, the teenagers of the time somehow started hearing our music.
 Was a demo CD ripped and shared on LimeWire?
 Did someone bootleg one of our highly successful tour dates?
-Perhaps we’ll never know how it happened, but every high street and shopping centre was suddenly filled with cool young things wearing T-shirts with our name emblazoned proudly across their chests.
+Perhaps we’ll never know how it happened, but every high street and shopping centre was suddenly filled with cool young things wearing T-shirts with our band name emblazoned proudly across their chests.
 Hollister had finally hit the mainstream!

 We could only assume that our albums had become underground hits, bringing the sound of a bygone era to a new generation of disaffected youth, eager to differentiate themselves from their Oasis-loving parents.
 Yeah, that must’ve been it…